gesirdek/motorized-telescope/README.md

 - `cad/` → FreeCAD source file and printed STL files
 - `photos/` → Images of prototypes, failed prints, and final assemblies
+- `/pcb/` → Gerber files and PCB resources for the motor control board
 - `arduino/` → Microcontroller firmware for stepper drivers
 - `ros/` → ROS nodes for telescope control logic
 - `prototype-log.md` → Iteration notes, measurements, and learning from each step